ulflulfl/homeautomation/power_consumption/delonghi_inissio.md

 (0,02 kWh x 365 = 7,3 kWh, @41ct/kWh => 3 €)

-However, the production of the aluminium capsules is a different topic ...
+However, the production of the aluminum capsules is a different topic ...